danzanzibar/space-rocks/README.txt

        "entities":

-       This is the largets package and and has three abstract base classes: 'Entity', 'CollisionEntity' (a subclass of 'Entity'), and 'EntityManager'.
+       This is the largest package and and has three abstract base classes: 'Entity', 'CollisionEntity' (a subclass of 'Entity'), and 'EntityManager'.
 The last two are quite simple: 'CollisionEntity' simply adds collision checking and 'EntityManager' holds a list of entities, a reference to the 'Grid' (more below), and has some